powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 - `P0`, `Q0` set from `SSH` or `SV` values depending on which are defined.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
 Otherwise `UNDEFINED`.

-If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SSH` (the default) the active and reactive power of the load are copied from the `SSH` values (`EnergySource.activePower/reactivePower`).
-If it is `SV` they will be assigned from the values seen in `SvPowerFlow.p/q` object associated to the EnergySource terminal.

 #### SvInjection

 CMES uses `SvInjection` objects to report mismatches on calculated buses: they record the calculated bus injection minus the sum of the terminal flows.
 According to the documentation, the values will thus follow generator sign convention: positive sign means injection into the bus.
 Note that all the reference cases used for development follow load sign convention to report these mismatches, so we have decided to follow this load sign convention as a first approach.